5 credits during the 2nd year of 8732 Electronic Engineering (LM-29) GENOVA

 Further readings will be given by lecturer

 Ricevimento: Meets students by appointment Office: v.
-Opera Pia 13 (PAD E), 2nd floor.
+Opera Pia 13 (PAD E), 3rd floor.
+Meetings on Teams are possible.

 MARCO BAGLIETTO (President)